randsleadershipslack/documents-and-resources/incident-process.md

-# Calm, Kind, and Fair: The RLS Incident Process
+# The Rands Leadership Incident Process

 Our brief governing philosophy: